druhib/capstoneDataVis/README.md

       a. before running back end, the website will be present on the forwarding port
       b. after running url the data is posted on new url + "api/nodes/get"

 7. run backend
-   open a second terminal: cd to backend folder: cd backend
+   a. open a second terminal: cd to backend folder: cd backend
-   type: node server.js
+   b. type: node server.js
-   data is posted on new url + "api/nodes/get"
+   c. data is posted on new url + "api/nodes/get"